 “It’s 15 minutes after the hour of 4pm here in Charlottesville, Virginia.
 I’m Coy Barefoot, you’re listening to inside Charlottesville on WPVC 107.5 FM.
 Today on the program we will devote the entire time to one topic.
 And that is the still unexplained tragic death of 20 year old Charlottesville resident Kyle Brennan.’

-- Kyle was found dead of a gunshot wound to the head in the home of his Scientologist father, in Clearwater Florida, in February of 2007.
+- Kyle was found dead of a downward trajectory gunshot wound to the top left side of his head in the home of his Scientologist father.
+Kyle was right-handed.

 - Kyle was declared dead of an apparent suicide, the police said.
 Yet his own fingerprints were not found on the gun.
 Nor was gunshot residue found on his hands.